offbynull/learn/Biology/input/input.md

 }

-Phenotype -- "1" EqualExpressionPattern: how phenotype expresses if it meets another phenotype of same dominance Gene "1" -- "1..*" Allele: "one gene has multiple versions (alleles)" Allele "1" -- "0..*" Phenotype: "one allele can contributes to many phenotypes or none" Chromosome "1" -- "1..*" Allele: "each chromosome holds alleles for a set of genes" Chromosome "2" -- ChromosomePair
+Phenotype -- "1" EqualExpressionPattern: how phenotype expresses if it meets another phenotype of same dominance Gene "1" -- "1..*" Allele: "multiple versions (alleles) of a gene" Allele "1" -- "0..*" Phenotype: "one allele can contributes to many phenotypes" Chromosome "1" -- "1..*" Allele: "each chromosome holds alleles for a set of genes" Chromosome "2" -- ChromosomePair
 ChromosomePair <|-- HomologousChromosomePair